Chondroitin Sulfate for Osteoarthritis Joint Pain

 Osteoarthritis

-Chondrotin sulphate has been shown to reduce symtoms of OA over an extended period of use.
+Chondroitin sulphate has been shown to reduce symptoms of OA over an extended period of use.
 Chondroitin has also shown positive results when used in combination with glucosamine.

 A recent study suggests that chondroitin sulfate could be an effective alternative for treating knee osteoarthritis and psoriasis instead of taking non-steroidal anti-inflammatory drugs which have been reported to induce or exacerbate psoriasis in patients suffering with both health conditions.